jfiander/usps-flags/README.md

 USPSFlags::Generate.all svg: true, png: true, zips: true
 ```

+- Boolean arguments specify whether to process that set of files.

 ### Zip archives

 To re-generate zip files from current static files, run: